ycpcs/cs481-fall2015/assign/assign01.md

 You may use the physical space and computing equipment as you see fit.
 Please be considerate of the needs of other groups, and please try to keep the environment neat and well-organized.

 Please note that you aren't required to use one of the PCs: you can use your own laptop if you would prefer.
-Also note that physical space is somewhat limited, and that it may not be feasible for all of the students in the course to have a physical work area.

 ------------------
 # Grading